Want the perfect workout program?Take Quiz

 3) Spread Your Protein Throughout The Day:

 In order to keep your protein synthesis levels elevated evenly throughout the same day, aim to eat a serving of protein every 3-4 hours.
 Further, each serving should be at least 20g of protein to maximally stimulate muscle protein synthesis (MPS).
 While higher amounts will create a larger MPS, this seems to be the threshold where you stop getting the most bang for your buck.
+Determining the best timing for your protein shake can also help with muscle hypertrophy.

 4) Don’t Follow A Low-Carb Diet:

 We have nothing against keto or low-carb dieting; accept the fact they’ve been overblown.
 Regardless, we can say that they are not ideal if you are trying to get an increase in muscle mass.
 Multiple studies have shown that low-carb diets result in less than optimal muscle growth, if any4.
 If you want to use a low-carb diet once you reach your optimal muscle size, then we’d say go for it as they may be beneficial for muscle retention.
+Keep in mind, though, that in order to refuel your energy stores, you'll always want to include carbs in your post-workout meal.

 Last, here are some supplements to include along with special nutrition topics: